 Words matter.
 Many companies are reviewing and updating style guides to remove language that’s exclusionary.
 Because we’re all worthy of feeling included and valued.
 And that’s why inclusive language is now a core part of business communication.

 One of the main aspects of inclusive language is learning why some words and phrases can be exclusionary.
-That’s why we felt it’s important for the Acrolinx software platform to provide feedback to content creators about the history and connotations of words, guiding and educating writers to create inclusive and accessible content.
+That’s why we felt it’s important for Acrolinx to provide feedback to content creators about the history and connotations of words, guiding and educating writers to create inclusive and accessible content.
 In the process, your content creators learn why some language choices can exclude certain communities, whether that’s people who have a different gender identity, racial background, sexual orientation, or are a part of other underrepresented groups.

 We’re on a mission to help global companies eradicate exclusionary language from their content.
 Want to learn more about how Acrolinx can help your organization build more inclusive content?
 Let’s talk.